Evidence that enables us to ‘believe in God’ must

 But, as ‘special’ as some of this proof may be to us as individuals, it cannot be termed “scientific” or classified as “objective” by someone else.

-So, it maybe ‘rock-solid’ to us, yes!
+So, it may be ‘rock-solid’ to us, yes!
 Possibly ‘irrefutable’ to us, yes!
 But, scientific?
 No!
 And we cannot usually pass our evidence on to anyone else, under normal circumstances.

 Normally to the outsider, it can only be considered as ‘subjective’ information at best.
 I am the first to admit that a so-called ‘third party’ cannot verify your religious beliefs, or the overall proof you obtained in order to ‘believe’.

 You see, God will only prove himself to each one of us ‘individually’.
-And for that to occur we must usually and willingly engage with him.
+And for that to occur we must willingly engage with him.
 Oh, he may encourage us to connect with him.
 But normally we must do the engaging, particularly in everyday life.

 So, as I have explained above, your experiences probably won’t mean much to an outsider?